Do you want to take your black and white photos to the next level? Read on for some great black and white photo ideas!

 Duplicate the photo and use the transform tool (Ctrl+T, Cmd+T) to flip it vertically and/or horizontally.
 This will create a mirror effect.

 This technique provides loads of opportunities to explore lines and shapes.
-And you get to try new compositions, all from the comfort of your desk and coffee.
+And you get to try new compositions, all from the comfort of your desk.

 Avoid Banding in Black and White Photography

-Banding describes the unwanted lines that pop up when you’ve photographed large blocks of colour.
+Banding describes the unwanted lines that pop up when you’ve photographed large blocks of color.
 The blue sky, for example.

 It means there aren’t enough tones available in your photo.
 These tones ensure a seamless, graduated transition.